Analysing the magic ingredients for courageous leadership inspired by a quote from effective leader Winston Churchill.

 The only thing we can do is to look fear in the face and keep going.
 It does take courage, especially on those days that we’d like to go back to bed.

-Challenging times don’t exclude anyone, we can all expect them.
-If we want to be an effective leader, we need to face them head on.
+Challenging times don’t exclude anyone; we can all expect them.
+If we want to be an effective leader, we need to face them head-on.
 Those challenging times are often the corner we turn on the road to success.
 It’s worth pushing ahead, even when, or especially when, it’s not easy.

 We can all think of someone who has been a leader in title only.
 The kind of leader who headed for the hills when courage was needed.
-Whether they realised it or not, they were showing their leadership skills, or lack thereof.
+Whether they realised it or not, they were showing their leadership skills or lack thereof.

 Delegation is one area that comes to mind.
-It’s not always easy to delegate, it requires trust in the other person and an ability to let go.
+It’s not always easy to delegate; it requires trust in the other person and an ability to let go.
 Both require courage to a degree.
-There are leaders who are fearful that others won’t do the job so well and the consequences are too much of a risk.
-Or, due to their own insecurities, they fear that the other person will do the job too well.
+Some leaders are fearful that others won’t do the job so well, and the consequences are too much of a risk.
+Or, due to their insecurities, they fear that the other person will do the job too well.

 Fearful leaders often hesitate to share their knowledge with others, preventing great alliance partnerships that can lead to mutually beneficial results.
-Those same leaders are reluctant to invest time and resources into training and developing their staff, they don’t want them to become empowered.
+Those same leaders are reluctant to invest time and resources into training and developing their staff; they don’t want them to become empowered.

-As leaders we must face those fears and have the courage to take risks, to trust others and most importantly to believe and trust yourself.
+As leaders, we must face those fears and have the courage to take risks, to trust others and most importantly, to believe and trust yourself.

-- I am afraid of making the wrong decision, is there something else going on here?
+I am afraid of making the wrong decision, is there something else going on here?

-- Have I considered the risks involved?
+Have I considered the risks involved?

-- If it doesn’t work how bad will the consequences be?
+If it doesn’t work, how bad will the consequences be?

 Have I done all I can to reduce the risk of failure?

-- How good will it be for my business if I go ahead and it works?
+How good will it be for my business if I go ahead and it works?

 Will I regret it if I don’t face the fear and take this chance?

-- How will others be impacted by my decision to withdraw or go ahead?
+How will others be impacted by my decision to withdraw or go ahead?

 Take a mental note of your responses.
 Are you choosing to have courage and be brave?